-What a typical stage 2 routine might look like
+What a typical stage 2 weaning routine might look like

-I often see mums who have babies who have not learned this skill and as a result, refuse foods always gravitating towards milk to fill up on.
-From a nutritional perspective, this doesn't do them any favours as milk no longer provides all the nutrients your baby needs.
+I often see mums with babies who have not learned this skill and as a result, refuse foods, always gravitating towards breast milk or formula milk in preference to food.
+From a nutritional perspective, this doesn’t do them any favours, as milk at this stage, no longer provides all the nutrients your baby needs.